 After your chosen $15,000 limit is reached, your coverage rolls over to your existing health insurance if you have health insurance.
 You’ll likely pay another deductible (and Copay) with your health insurance company.
-Let’s assume that deductible is only $500.
+Let’s assume that the deductible is only $500.

 Now your out of pocket expense is up to $3,500.

 Depending on your individual finances, the savings available through lower coverage limits and higher deductibles may be tempting, but also may not be worth the financial risk.
 Ask your agent for quotes with different coverage limits, if available, and different deductibles so you can make a better-informed decision.

 Insurance is the transfer of risk from an individual to a pool of individuals.
 To make the math work, insurance companies need to understand the risk you represent relative to the pool.

 Credit: Insurance companies have found a correlation between credit ratings and the risk of a claim – for all major insurance types.